CampaignChain/campaignchain-docs/administrator/configuration/cta.rst

 code.

-When accessed through the Symfony production environment (i.e. */app.php*), then the tracking script will automatically minimized/obfuscated.
+When accessed through the Symfony production environment (i.e. */app.php*), then the tracking script will automatically be minimized/obfuscated.
 This is how it looks then with the default configuration parameters explained above:

 .. code-block:: js